Call to the Bar

 Barrister card photograph

 The photograph that currently appears on your student membership card will be used for your barrister card.
-If you would like a different photograph to be used, please provide a passport photograph with your Call papers.
+If you would like a different photograph to be used, please provide an updated passport photograph with your Call papers.

 After Call - Regulatory Guidance